-The Trust does not offer employer sponsored pension plan benefits, however, Ms. McLean and Mr. Tamlin are members of pension plans offered by Morguard .
-The Trust reimbursed Morguard for contributions made for the benefit of Ms. McLean and Mr. Tamlin under the Defined Contribution Provision (defined in the section below entitled "Defined Benefit Pension Plan" and outlined in the section below entitled "Defined Renefit Pension Plan" and outlined in the section below entitled "Defined Renefit Pension Plan".
+The Trust does not offer employer sponsored pension plan benefits, however, Ms. McLean and Mr. Tamlin are members of pension plans offered by Morguard.
+The Trust reimbursed Morguard for contributions made for the benefit of Ms. McLean (ending in 2018) and Mr. Tamlin under the Defined Contribution Provision (defined in the section below entitled "Defined Benefit Pension Plan" and outlined in the section below entitled "Defined Contribution Pension Plan").